pypa/packaging.python.org/source/overview.rst

 would require only electricity.

-Whereas the virtual machines described above are primarily reserved for the tech-savvy, hardware appliances used by the most advanced data centers to the youngest children.
+Whereas the virtual machines described above are primarily reserved for the tech-savvy, you can find hardware appliances being used by everyone from the most advanced data centers to the youngest children.

 Embed your code on an `Adafruit
 <https://github.com/adafruit/circuitpython#adafruit-circuitpython>`_,